frankframework/frank-manual/docs/source/helloLarva.rst

   other side of the "=" sign, we find a filename that references the data we want to write.

-Finally, the two files "tests/Hello/scenario01/step01.xml" and "tests/Hello/scenario01/step02.txt", the latter holding the expected response from the Hello adapter and the former holding some arbitrary XML.
+Finally, the two files "tests/Hello/scenario01/step01.xml" and "tests/Hello/scenario01/step02.txt" are needed, the latter holding the expected response from the Hello adapter and the former holding some arbitrary XML.

-Before you can run the Larva scenario, you need to refresh the frank!framework.
+Before you can run the Larva scenario, you need to reload your configuration.
 In the Adapter Status screen, press the refresh button (see the arrow)

    .. image:: reloadConfiguration.jpg